-- In New York (JFK), the Flagship Lounge will reopen as of September 14 (today), and Flagship First Dining will reopen as of September 16
+- In New York (JFK), the Flagship Lounge reopened as of September 14, 2021, and Flagship First Dining reopened as of September 16, 2021

-- In Miami (MIA), the Flagship Lounge will reopen as of September 28, and Flagship First Dining will reopen as of September 30
+- In Miami (MIA), the Flagship Lounge reopened as of September 28, 2021, and Flagship First Dining reopened as of September 30, 2021

-- American has a Flagship Lounge in Chicago (ORD)
+- American has a Flagship Lounge in Chicago (ORD), which remains closed

-- American has a Flagship Lounge and Flagship First Dining in Dallas (DFW)
+- American has a Flagship Lounge and Flagship First Dining in Dallas (DFW), which remain closed

 New Flagship Lounge James Beard Foundation chefs

-However, American has announced that it’s bringing “celebrated chefs” to Flagship Lounges, in partnership with the James Beard Foundation.
-Each location will feature a different local chef with offerings designed exclusively for their hometown lounge.
+With American reopening Flagship Lounges, the airline is also bringing “celebrated chefs” to these lounges, in partnership with the James Beard Foundation.
+Each location features a different local chef with offerings designed exclusively for their hometown lounge.
 You can expect:

 - Chef Tiffany Derry at the DFW lounge

 - Chef Ayesha Nurdjaja at the JFK lounge

 - Chef Timon Balloo at the MIA lounge

 - Chef Sarah Grueneberg at the ORD lounge